 So when levels of this vital hormone decrease we feel it in a perplexing variety of ways so much so that many women fail to connect the symptoms they are experiencing with the menopause.

-The most recognised physical symptom and for many the most debilitating are the hot flushes.
-These tend to affect the upper part of the body and usually occur later in the day, but can also occur during sleep (night sweats) which then cause fatigue and can in turn lead to a low mood and irritability.
+The most recognised physical symptom — and for many, the most debilitating — is the hot flushes.
+Dr Pooja estimates that 8 in 10 women experience these, describing them as if feeling like they are “being set on fire”.
+Hot flushes tend to affect the upper part of the body and usually occur later in the day, but they can also occur during sleep as night sweats.
+This can end up causing fatigue and, in turn, lead to a low mood and irritability.

 However, the symptoms women experience vary widely and present in different combinations.
 Other physical symptoms include aching joints, weight gain, tingling skin, headaches and heart palpitations.
 Because the tissue of the bladder thins during menopause, symptoms can also include frequent UTIs, overactive bladder, and incontinence.
 More difficult for many to talk about is the loss of libido and the vaginal dryness, which is also caused by thinning tissue and, if not treated, can make sex painful and day to day life uncomfortable.